wmason1997/WM-NoSQL-Social-Network-API/README.md

 ## Credits

-[https://stackoverflow.com/questions/18022365/mongoose-validate-email-syntax](https://stackoverflow.com/questions/18022365/mongoose-validate-email-syntax) was the page I referenced for email address validation.
+I referenced the following page for email address validation: [https://stackoverflow.com/questions/18022365/mongoose-validate-email-syntax](https://stackoverflow.com/questions/18022365/mongoose-validate-email-syntax).

 I had a tutoring session with Jacob Carver on 02/17/2024 and they helped me to see the similarities between the mini project (student ~ user, courses ~ thoughts, etc.) and this assignment.